Cirkit Designer Logo

 Introduction

-A Battery Management System (BMS) is an electronic system designed to monitor and manage rechargeable batteries.
-It ensures the safe operation of the battery by monitoring its state, calculating secondary data (such as charge and discharge rates), and controlling its environment.
-The BMS plays a critical role in optimizing battery performance, extending its lifespan, and preventing hazardous conditions such as overcharging, over-discharging, or overheating.
+A Battery Management System (BMS) is an electronic system designed to manage rechargeable batteries.
+It monitors the battery's state, calculates secondary data (such as charge level and health), reports this data, and controls the battery's operating environment.
+The BMS ensures safe operation, optimizes performance, and extends the battery's lifespan.

 Explore Projects Built with BMS